nativescript-vue/nativescript-vue/CONTRIBUTING.md

 To test the sample applications provided in the repository, you need to `yarn dev` in the root directory.
 This will watch for changes, and rebuild nativescript-vue, which in dev mode will be generated into the samples/app directory (this has been done to reduce the required steps of linking local packages, which had many issues with the recent releases of npm).

-Next, open up a new terminal window and run `yarn samples`.
-This will bring up a list of all the available sample applications which you can choose from with your arrow keys.
-Pressing enter/return will select that sample, and prompt you to choose the platform you'd like to run the sample on.
-After selecting the platform the application should start on your emulator, and the output will be in your terminal.
+Next, open up a new terminal window and change directory to samples `cd samples`.

-If you want to test the sample apps with HMR activated, please run `yarn samples -- --hmr` instead.
-Actually, we can pass any arguments to the `tns debug platform` command placing them after the `--` separator.
+If you want to test the sample apps, please run `ns run <platform> --no-hmr` (disabling hmr isn't necessary, but preferred most of the time).

+To test a different/new sample edit `app/entry.js` and update the `require('./<sample>')` statement to require any of the samples in the app folder.

 # Project Structure